LalitPawar2004/PropertyPage_2/README.md

-# landingPage_2
+# PropertyPage_2
-This is landing page of real estate website
+This is a Responsive landing page of real estate Property

+Website is Live on :- https://lalitpawar2004.github.io/PropertyPage_2/